brandonsousa/Med365Quiz/README.md

         - Try create with registered email
       - QuizController
         - Store
+        - Retrieve all with question and answer
-        - Retrieve with question and answer
+        - Retrieve by id with question and answer
         - Update
         - Destroy
       - QuestionController